 How To Invest Money?

 After a quick rebound of the Indian stock markets from April 2020, the Indian markets are now flooded with various money investing ideas.
 Let’s accept the fact that there is no single best place to invest money.
-Instead, there are multiple avenues of investing money.
-Each one of those differences is as per the risk-return profile of an investor.
+Instead, there are multiple avenues for investing money.
+Each one of those differences is as per an investor’s risk-return profile.

 Category A: High-risk investors